mabrarov/build-scripts/docker/boost-ubuntu-gcc/README.md

 # Builder of Boost C++ Libraries with GCC and Glibc

-Docker image for building [Boost C++ Libraries](http://www.boost.org/) with GCC 9 and Glibc shipped with Ubuntu 20.04.
+Docker image for building [Boost C++ Libraries](http://www.boost.org/) with GCC 9 and Glibc shipped with Ubuntu Linux.

 ## Building